 Similar to murder, terrorism is an offense so serious that there is often no possibility of being bailed out.
 Again, often similar to murder, the circumstances surrounding the charges do not matter, the extent of the injury, damage, or people involved do not have any weight when determining if bail is possible.
 Those accused of this crime will most likely remain in jail until the completion of their trial.

-Serious violent crimes such as armed robbery, rape, and some assault cases can again be determined to be serious enough that the accused is believed to be a threat to the community and bail will not be offered.
+Serious violent crimes cases such as armed robbery, rape, and some assault cases can again be determined to be serious enough that the accused is believed to be a threat to the community and bail will not be offered.
 While this is not a guarantee, most likely those accused of armed robbery and rape charges are considered dangerous and will not be able to leave jail until their trial is completed.

 Repeat Offenses While On Bail